Batch / Paginator / ListJobs

 • filters (list) –

 The filter to apply to the query.
 Only one filter can be used at a time.
-When the filter is used, jobStatus is ignored.
+When the filter is used, jobStatus is ignored with the exception that SHARE_IDENTIFIER and jobStatus can be used together.
 The filter doesn’t apply to child jobs in an array or multi-node parallel (MNP) jobs.
 The results are sorted by the createdAt field, with the most recent jobs being first.

 JOB_NAME